cosmos/ibc/spec/ics-23-standard-accumulator/README.md

 # Synopsis

-An *accumulator*, or *cryptographic accumulator*, is a construction that produces a succinct, binding commitment to a set or indexed vector of elements and short membership and/or non-membership proofs for any element in the set or vector.
+An *accumulator*, or *cryptographic accumulator*, is a construction that produces a succinct, binding commitment to an indexed vector of elements and short membership and/or non-membership proofs for any indicies & elements in the vector.
 This specification enumerates the functions and properties required of accumulator constructions used in the IBC protocol.
+In particular, accumulators utilized in IBC are required to be *vector commitments*, which can prove existence or nonexistence of values at specific positions (indices).

 # Specification

 ## Motivation

-In order to provide a guarantee of a particular state transition having occurred on one chain which can be verified on another chain, IBC requires an efficient cryptographic construction to prove inclusion or non-inclusion of particular values in state.
+In order to provide a guarantee of a particular state transition having occurred on one chain which can be verified on another chain, IBC requires an efficient cryptographic construction to prove inclusion or non-inclusion of particular values at particular keys in state.

 ## Definitions